Texas Auto Accident Laws & Resources

 One of the most obvious examples of gross negligence is an accident involving a drunk driver.
 Another possibility is someone who suffers a severe injury by a person engaging in a street race.

-If the jury or judge decides the case involves gross negligence, exemplary damages can be awarded on top of regular economic and noneconomic damages in a lawsuit.
+If the jury or judge decides the case involves gross negligence, exemplary damages can be awarded on top of regular economic and noneconomic damages in a car accident lawsuit.
 For exemplary damages, they are limited to the greater of $

 200,000; two times the amount of economic damages plus $750,000; or two times the amount of economic damages plus the amount of non-economic damages.